Lychrell/keqingDocs/docs/Features/card-codes-generator.md

 :::warning
 For non-premium servers, you need to add the 🔍 (`:mag:`) reaction manually.
 :::

-You can either filter the codes that you want to copy, get the untagged cards, or extract the cards under 100 wishlist.

 // Edition?
 Wishlist?
 Does it only work on one page?